You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 Priority Tax Debt.
 Income tax debt classified as priority debt is unsecured tax debt that does not fall under the 3-2-240 rules.
 Other priority debts include certain government charges, child support, maintenance, etc. Priority debts are non-dischargeable in bankruptcy.
 However, penalties and some interest on priority tax debt may be dischargeable in Chapter 13.
 (See the Penalties and Interest section below.

 Secured Tax Debt.
-If the income taxes are secured by a lien issued by the IRS or another taxing agency, the debt should be listed as secured.
+The debt should be listed as secured if the income taxes are secured by a lien issued by the IRS or another taxing agency.
 However, the lien is limited to the value of the creditor's property.
 The remaining unsecured portion of the debt becomes either general unsecured debt or priority debt, depending on whether it falls under the 3-2-240 rules.

 Example.
 The IRS files a tax lien against Mike's personal and real property of $200,000 for back taxes.
-Mike has only $30,000 in equity in his home after subtracting the mortgage, and his personal property is worth only $20,000.
+After subtracting the mortgage, Mike has only $30,000 in equity in his home, and his personal property is worth only $20,000.
 Mike files for bankruptcy.
 The total value of Mike's real and personal property is $50,000.
 The secured portion of this debt is $50,000.
-The remainder of $150,000 becomes a general unsecured debt or a priority debt, depending on whether they fall under the 3-2-240 rules.
+The remainder of $150,000 becomes a general unsecured or priority debt, depending on whether it falls under the 3-2-240 rules.

-Quick Note: If you have secured tax debts, it is crucial to be as accurate as possible when listing your real and personal property in bankruptcy schedule A/B. Because tax liens are limited to the property's value in bankruptcy, placing excessive value on your property could prevent you from discharging taxes that would be otherwise dischargeable.
-If necessary, work with your attorney to obtain valuations or comps for more valuable personal property and consider having a realtor provide a real property valuation.
+Quick Note: If you have secured tax debts, it is crucial to be accurate when listing your real and personal property in bankruptcy schedule A/B. Because tax liens are limited to the property's value in bankruptcy, placing excessive value on your property could prevent you from discharging taxes that would be otherwise dischargeable.
+If necessary, work with your attorney to obtain valuations or comps for more valuable personal property and consider having a realtor provide an accurate property valuation.

 INTEREST AND PENALTIES ON TAXES IN BANKRUPTCY

-For the most part, interest and penalties are treated the same in Chapter 7 and 13.
+Interest and penalties are generally treated the same in Chapters 7 and 13.
 However, there are some differences concerning priority debts, which we will discuss.

 Discharging penalties on back taxes.
-Tax penalties more than three years old are dischargeable in both Chapter 7 and Chapter 13 bankruptcy unless the IRS or other taxing agency has secured the debt by filing a tax lien.
-(See tax lien section below for limitations on tax liens.)
+Tax penalties over three years old are dischargeable in both Chapter 7 and Chapter 13 bankruptcy unless the IRS or other taxing agency has secured the debt by filing a tax lien.
+(See the tax lien section below for limitations on tax liens.)

 Discharging interest on back taxes.
 In both Chapter 7 and Chapter 13, if the taxes are dischargeable, the interest is also dischargeable.